 - Shin Assist(s) — Assistant to the Shin of the group

-- Documentarians (Photographer/Videographers)
+- Documentarian (Photographer/Videographers)

 Shin ~ Leader of a Fire Group

 The SHIN (“Mother Fire” in Hebrew) is the leader and primary contact person for a Fire Group, who is willing to vouch and be responsible for the actions of all members of their fire group.
-The Shin manages and organizes a fire group, sets rehearsals, coordinates the production of their audition video, tracks who shows up and who is accountable, and communicates regularly with the FC Council.
+The Shin manages and organizes a fire group, sets rehearsals, coordinates the production of their audition video, and communicates regularly with the FC Council.
 The Shin runs their group the way it works for them — each group has its own dynamic, energy, and level of commitment, and will create its own internal code of ethics and expressive style.
 The Shin must understand and recognize that acceptance into the Fire Conclave and dancing at the foot of the Man is an honor and a gift to be given.
 To hold this position, a person must demonstrate the following Aptitude and Competence:

 - INTEGRITY ~ The cornerstone of the Fire Conclave is Integrity, which is regarded as being honest and truthfulness or accuracy of one’s action follow through with what you commit and agree to do.
-The FC Council has set base level expectations of honesty for the Fire Conclave, FC Council and the Shins.
+The FC Council has set base level expectations of honesty for the Fire Conclave and the Shins.
 The FC Council expects that Shins adopt integrity as their modus operandi, and is considered accountable for every person in their group.

 - COMMUNICATION ~ In order to ensure seamless communication between FC Council and the fire group, the Shin is expected to:

-- Must use email effectively.
+- Use email effectively.

-- Submission of monthly Progress Reports.
+- Submit monthly Progress Reports.

 - SAFETY ~ The main concerns are rooted in safety, as there are volatile ingredients present that far exceed what a fire group brings into the Great Circle.
-The FC Council trust that the Shin is acting responsibly in regards to their personal safety as well as the safety of others.
+The FC Council trusts that the Shin is acting responsibly in regards to their personal safety as well as the safety of others.
 The Shin is expected to be conscious of safety and understand, utilize and facilitate standard safety protocols for themselves as well as all members of their groups at all times.
 Each member of the Fire Conclave shall take Personal Responsibility for their own actions.
 Carelessness, negligence and unsafe conditions with fire or fuels will not be tolerated.
 Do not drink, take drugs, or smoke when working with fire or fuels.

 - MANAGEMENT & ORGANIZATION SKILLS – A Shin must have the ability to rally a group of free-spirited individuals in a group choreographed fire dance.
 This often requires patience and the ability to lead with a firm but flexible hand.
 Ultimately, the Shin must be willing to vouch and be responsible for the actions of all members of the group.